rocky-linux/wiki.rockylinux.org/docs/team/testing/QA/Testcase_Post_System_Services.md

 ## Setup

-1. Aquire access to either a baremetal machine or a VM host, to install a new machine
+1. Acquire access to either a baremetal machine or a VM host, to install a new machine
 2. Prepare appropriate media for the selected ISO to be tested.
     - Example: [QA:Testcase Media USB dd](Testcase_Media_USB_dd.md)